fossxo/fossxo-gdd/source/gui.rst

 ------------
 Key Bindings
 ------------
-The game supports being played using the keyboard. :numref:`fig-ui-keybindings` shows the game's keybindings for selecting squares.
+The game supports being played using the keyboard. [#keyboardaccessibility]_ :numref:`fig-ui-keybindings` shows the game's keybindings for selecting squares.

 ..  _fig-ui-keybindings:
 ..  figure:: img/ui/keybindings.*